 Only six players in NFL history completed at least 60 percent of their passes in 13-straight seasons.
 Five of them are obvious — Aaron Rodgers, Philip Rivers, Peyton Manning, Drew Brees and Tom Brady.
 But the sixth?
 That’d be former NFL quarterback Brad Johnson, who was the first to accomplish the feat between 1995 and 2007.
 Johnson reached two Pro Bowls in his career — one with the Washington Redskins and another with the Tampa Bay Buccaneers — and helped lead the Bucs to victory in Super Bowl XXXVII alongside head coach Jon Gruden.

-It’s safe to say Johnson knows a thing or two about being a successful signal caller, which he passed down to his son, LSU quarterback Max Johnson.
+It’s safe to say Johnson knows a thing or two about being a successful signal caller, which he passed down to his son, Max.

 Max Johnson at LSU

-Brennan’s spent three games under center last season before he went down with an abdominal injury.
-Johnson split time with TJ Finley, who’s now at Georgia, but he true freshman took over full time the last two games of the season against Florida and Ole Miss.
+Brennan’s spent three games under center in 2020 before he went down with an abdominal injury.
+Johnson split time with TJ Finley, who’s now at Auburn, but the true freshman took over full time the last two games of the season against Florida and Ole Miss.